kasbench/globeco-trade-service/cursor-log.md

 - Updated ExecutionServiceImpl to set quantityPlaced to quantityOrdered and status to SENT (id=2).
 - Updated ExecutionControllerTest to assert on the new response format for submitExecutionSuccess.
 - All tests pass, and the implementation matches the requirements for POST /api/v1/execution/{id}/submit.

+Implemented supplemental-requirement-4.md:
+- Added quantity_sent column to trade_order table via Flyway migration.
+- Added quantitySent field to TradeOrder entity and TradeOrderResponseDTO.
+- Updated submitTradeOrder logic to enforce available quantity, increment quantitySent, and set submitted only when fully sent.
+- Updated controller to include quantitySent in responses.
+- Updated README.md and openapi.yaml to document the new field, business rules, and error message.